-- you have allergies to methylprednisolone or any other steroid medicine or any of the ingredients in MEDROL tablets; or - you have any fungal infection or any untreated infection. - you have viral diseases including vaccinia (cowpox), varicella (chicken pox), and herpes simplex of the eye. - you have recently received a type of vaccine called a live or live / attenuated vaccine.
+- you are allergic to methylprednisolone or any other steroid medicine or any of the other ingredients in MEDROL; - you have any fungal infection or any untreated infection; - you have viral diseases including cowpox (vaccinia), chicken pox (varicella), and herpes simplex of the eye; - you have recently received a type of vaccine called a live or live-attenuated vaccine.
 Do not receive this vaccine during treatment with MEDROL.